braze-inc/braze-docs/_docs/_user_guide/sage_ai.md

 ---
-nav_title: Sage AI by Braze
+nav_title: BrazeAI
-article_title: Sage AI by Braze
+article_title: BrazeAI
 page_order: 6.5
 layout: dev_guide
 search_rank: 12
-guide_top_header: "Sage AI by Braze"
+guide_top_header: "BrazeAI"
-guide_top_text: "Sage is an acronym for Start Anywhere Go Everywhere.
-Sage AI by Braze powers a collection of accessible, easy-to-use tools that lower the barriers to entry for creativity, personalization and optimization for your engagement strategy.
-With Sage AI by Braze capabilities, you can have a trusted advisor to help guide your creativity, make better decisions, and optimize the user experience for your customers."
+guide_top_text: "BrazeAI powers a collection of accessible, easy-to-use tools that lower the barriers to entry for creativity, personalization and optimization for your engagement strategy.
+With BrazeAI capabilities, you can have a trusted advisor to help guide your creativity, make better decisions, and optimize the user experience for your customers."
-description: "Sage AI by Braze powers a collection of accessible, easy-to-use tools that lower the barriers to entry for creativity, personalization and optimization for your engagement strategy."
+description: "BrazeAI powers a collection of accessible, easy-to-use tools that lower the barriers to entry for creativity, personalization and optimization for your engagement strategy."

 Tool:
   - Dashboard